Chinmoy-sh/Chinmoy-sh/README.md

 **Student | Aspiring Technologist | Focused on AI, Software Development & Global Innovation**

-I am a student and a developer with a strong interest in Artificial Intelligence, software engineering, and global innovation.
+I am a student and a developer with a strong interest in several fields including Artificial Intelligence, software engineering, and global innovation.
 My current focus is on building solid foundations in Python, AI/ML, and Flutter, while developing projects that merge technical excellence with real-world usability.